liquidrinu/Arduino/README.md

 Improvements:

-- async (except during actual read, which gets full priority);
+- async (except during actual read phase of the soil, which gets full priority);
 - more efficient http request
 - more responsive capacitive touch switch (stdby)
 - more power efficient